Skip to main content

 4. Under Parameters, change file to ${project_loc}\lib\records-1.0.jar and artifactId to dataitems.

-5. Click Apply, and then Close.
+5. Select Apply, and then Close.

-6. Make sure your project is selected in the Project Explorer, and then select Install RedPoint Records from the Run As button on the tool ribbon.
+6. Make sure your project is selected in the Project Explorer, and then select Install Redpoint Records from the Run As button on the tool ribbon.

-This time, you should see the following in the messages printed to the Eclipse console:
+This time, you should see the following in the messages printed to the Eclipse console.

 CODE